wrapl/minilang/docs/library/json.rst

    A JSON decoder that can be written to as a stream and calls a user-supplied callback whenever a complete value is parsed.

+.. _fun-json-decoder:

+:mini:`fun json::decoder(Callback: any): json::decoder`
+   Returns a new JSON decoder that calls :mini:`Callback(Value)` whenever a complete JSON value is written to the decoder.

 .. _fun-json-encode:

 :mini:`fun json::encode(Value: any): string | error`
    Encodes :mini:`Value` into JSON,  raising an error if :mini:`Value` cannot be represented as JSON.